mark34334/mark34334.github.io/_tabs/about me.md

 * **Resources**: Useful tools, scripts, and references that I find helpful in my cybersecurity journey.

-> This site is still under development.
+> his site is still under development.
 Please check back soon for more updates and content!
  {: .prompt-tip }